snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 multiple optimal designs when ``batch_size`` is greater than 1) from those provided in ``import_candidate_points_file``, and exit *without* running the “dummy" high-fidelity model code.
-The selected design(s) will be output to the screen, as well as to , as detailed above.
+The selected design(s) will be output to the screen, as well as to ``experimental_design_output.txt``, as detailed above.
 The high-fidelity model may then be run offline with the newly selected design point(s).